brandonhorst/elliptical/README.md

   English (or any other language's) grammar.
 Rather, it parses possible strings according to a predefined schema.
 - a voice command system, like Siri.
-Elliptical only operates on text (though it could conceivably as a layer in such an application).
+Elliptical only operates on text (though it could conceivably be used as a layer in such an application).
 - a machine learning system.
 Elliptical parses strings according to a preset algorithm
 - a static string parser, like regular expressions.
 Elliptical schemata are